-Winner of the "Best Book Award" from the Central Eurasian Studies Society (2016) and the Furniss Award from the Mershon Center at The Ohio State University (2017).
+Winner of the "Best Book Award" from the Central Eurasian Studies Society (2016) and the Furniss Award, "given annually to an author whose first book makes an exceptional contribution to the study of national and international security," from the Mershon Center at The Ohio State University (2017).

 Praise for the book: